 Skip to content

-Hedgehog Poop and Tracks in the UK: The Ultimate Guide to Spotting Your Spiky Garden Visitor
+Hedgehog Poop in the UK: An Identification Guide

-Hedgehog Poop and Tracks in the UK: The Ultimate Guide to Spotting Your Spiky Garden Visitor
+Hedgehog Poop in the UK: An Identification Guide

 Size and Shape

-Hedgehog poop is surprisingly distinctive.
-It’s usually about 2.5 to 5 cm long (about the size of a small sausage) and often shaped like a cylinder with a tapered end.
-If it looks a bit like a shiny, blackish sausage, congrats – you’ve just found hedgehog poo!
+Hedgehog scat is surprisingly distinctive.
+It’s usually about 2.5 to 5 cm long and often shaped like a cylinder with a tapered end.
+It won't be smooth like rodent droppings.
+If it looks a bit like a shiny, blackish sausage you’ve just found hedgehog scat and have had a hedgehog in your garden!

 Colour and Consistency

-Hedgehogs are carnivorous little critters, so their droppings reflect their diet.
-Their poop is typically dark brown or black, and the texture is relatively firm, but it can have a glossy, slimy sheen (lovely, I know).
-You might notice bits of insect exoskeletons or beetle wings in the poo – that’s because these little foragers love a good beetle feast.
+Hedgehogs are mainly insectivorous and their scat reflects their diet.
+Their scat is typically dark brown or black, and the texture is relatively firm, but it can have a glossy, slimy sheen.
+You may notice bits of insect exoskeletons or beetle wings in the scat.

 What to avoid?
-If you find droppings that are particularly loose or watery, it could indicate the hedgehog is unwell, and you might want to contact a local wildlife rescue for advice.
+If you find scat that is particularly loose or watery, it could indicate the hedgehog is unwell.
+Contact a local wildlife rescue for advice or visit our Hedgehog Advice page for further information on hedgehog rescue.

 Where to Spot It

-Hedgehogs aren’t picky about where they do their business, but you’re most likely to find their droppings near hedges, borders, or on their well-trodden routes between gardens (because they love a good wander).
+Hedgehogs do not tend to have designated toileting spots, but you’re most likely to find their scat near hedges, borders, or on their well-trodden routes between gardens.
 Check along fences, garden paths, or near food and water sources you may have left out.

 Your monthly donation will help to fund wildlife rescue and rehabilitation at our Rescue Centre.